Honeygo Regional Veterans Memorial

 Raymond, Leigh, Ryder Davis

-Bill & Barbara Libercci
+Bill & Barb Libercci

 BG Sean M. Casey